What to Know About Seeking Drug Treatment While Pregnant

 These prenatal drug use laws can leave expectant mothers feeling as though they have no good way out.
 Continuing to use drugs while pregnant is dangerous, while admitting to drug use in order to access help can risk entanglement in the child protective system.
 And for many drug users, secretly going cold turkey is not only difficult, but physically harmful.
 With these choices, what is an expectant mother to do?

-Ultimately, the best option is to seek out a woman only inpatient drug rehab as early in your pregnancy as possible.
+Ultimately, the best option is to seek out a woman only inpatient rehab as early in your pregnancy as possible.
 Continuing to use illegal substances under the mistaken assumption that you won’t be caught could be disastrous for your child’s health.
 And trying to kick your addiction without extra help could leave you more vulnerable to a relapse.
 Instead, focus hard on recovery during your pregnancy so that you’re as prepared as possible to defend against potential neglect proceedings after your child’s birth.